charliecalvert/CloudNotes/Assignments/Linux/LinuxServerComplete.md

 - Don't embed screenshots in a Word document
 - Use either PNG or JPG formats
 - Don't zip up your screenshots.
 Attach each one individually.

+## Do I Really Need to Turn in Screenshots

+A number of you have asked if you really need to turn in the screenshots.
+After all, we stepped through this process once in class and most of you did not take screenshots as we were working.
+I know that.

+The point of this exercise is to teach you how to start with an ISO file and end up with an installation suitable for Node Web Development.
+Just doing this once in class with my guidance doesn't really show me that you can do it on your own.
+I want you to step through the process a second time at home so you prove to yourself (and to me) that you can create a working VM.

+Developing and deploying applications on VMs or in containers is this the way we are headed.
+In fact, this is the way that many applications are deployed at this time.
+But I believe what we see now is only the start of a trend that will grow rapidly over the coming years.

 [cpl]: https://www.youtube.com/watch?v=ZuoDFTBEQlE&list=PLe8CjTxuUQ38pOVF37SyD16fEwYCYyehL
 [gs]: https://github.com/charliecalvert/JsObjects/blob/master/Utilities/SetupLinuxBox/GetStarted